Tasty Pan Fried Red Snapper Recipe with Caribbean Flavors

 turning red snapper in frying pan

-Step 9: Remove from the pan and place on paper napkins to soak up the oil.
+Remove from the pan and place on paper napkins to soak up the oil.
 Sprinkle a little salt over the fish.
 Serve hot.
 You can squeeze a little lime juice over the fish when serving as well for wonderful bursts of citrus.
+This recipes goes great with dhal and rice, or stewed lentils, macaroni pie, and callaloo.

 fried seasoned red fish